mplacona/realkotlin.com/_tutorials/2018-04-11-functions-with-expression-body.md

 }
 ```

-Explicitly declaring the return type is optional when this can be inferred by the compiler
+Explicitly declaring the return type is optional when this can be inferred by the compiler.